iambrainstorming/opinionated_observer/src/economics/right-to-livelihood.md

 The result is a reduction in sales and consumption, which not only hurts the individual seller and consumer but **reduces overall economic activity**.

 In theory, businesses "collect" tax on behalf of the government.
 But in practice, **they suffer when end-prices go up**.
 A customer who sees a product is ₹100 but has to pay ₹118 with GST may walk away.
 Multiply that effect across thousands of customers, and the result is a severe hit to revenue for small shopkeepers — who are already struggling to stay afloat.

 ---

+### Empowerment or Entrapment?
+The Surveillance Side of UPI

+UPI, once hailed as a revolutionary tool for financial inclusion and digital empowerment, is increasingly revealing its darker side — a powerful instrument of financial surveillance.
+Every transaction, no matter how small, is recorded, traceable, and now being used by tax authorities to scrutinize even the most informal economic activities.
+Instead of liberating small vendors and daily wage earners from cash dependency, UPI has made them vulnerable to arbitrary notices, legal threats, and financial scrutiny.
+What was supposed to be a means of empowerment has morphed into a mechanism of control, turning honest digital trails into potential liabilities.

+---